johnfoderaro/markdown-api/readme.md

 #### `/filesystem/insert/`

-HTTP POST request that returns a 200 status code upon successfully inserting a node into the file system tree, or a 500 status code upon unsuccessful updating where `updateOne` in MongoDB returns `{ nModified: 0 }`.
-The request format is JSON and must contain the following parameters:
+HTTP POST request that returns the updated file system tree upon successfully inserting a node.
+The request format is JSON and must contain the following in the body of the request:

 - id
 - name